mmondics/aiops-z/README.md

     ![instana-dependency-graph](https://raw.githubusercontent.com/mmondics/media/main/gifs/instana-dependency-graph.gif)

     You can now see that the cities microservice is the largest contributor to application latency.
-There are more tabs in the Application perspective related to each individual service, error and log messages, the infrastructure stack related to the tag we specified, and options to configure the Application perspective.
+There are more tabs in the Application perspective related to each individual service, error and log messages, the infrastructure stack related to the tag, and options to configure the Application perspective.

 21. **Click through each of the tabs.**

-    If you pay attention while clicking through these tabs, you will notice that the payments service has an unusually high number of erroneous calls, but we'll get to that in a later section.
+    If you pay attention while clicking through these tabs, you will notice that the payments service has an unusually high number of erroneous calls, but you'll get to that in a later section.

 22. **Click the Platforms -> Kubernetes option in the left side menu.**